Last updated: 16th December 2014

 The problem is, British banks are reluctant to service bitcoin companies so many exchanges are having to bank elsewhere in the EU.
 In these cases, you'll have to put up with charges on international transfers like SEPA and often wait 2–5 days for your funds to arrive.

-This situation may change in the near future, as the British government has made some noises about turning the country into a cryptocurrency-friendly environment.
+The British government has made some noises about turning the country into a cryptocurrency-friendly environment.
 However, as it stands, a UK exchange providing SEPA bank transfers offers few advantages over any exchange in the EU – apart from being able to deposit in GBP, perhaps.

 A note on price